NicolaOrritos/bagarino/README.md

 ==========

 "bagarino" _sells_ you tickets and can tell a real ticket from a fake one.
 Simple, fast and RESTful.
 Ask him for a new ticket and it'll give you.
 Then ask him whether a ticket is OK or expired.
 Or whether it is a fake.
-It'll knoe for sure.
+It'll know for sure.
 When tickets expire simply ask bagarino for new ones.